LED lighting and lighting design

-This post explores the relationship of LED lighting and lighting design in a bit more detail.
+This post updated in June 2020 explores the relationship of LED lighting and lighting design in a bit more detail.
 We talk a lot about the characteristics of LED lights: colour temperature, colour rendering, beam width, light output etc. We rarely talk about what makes up the LED light fittings themselves.
 One of our most important suppliers recently released a new range of LED downlights.
 Included in the launch documentation was an exploded diagram of the elements that make up an LED light fitting.
 So that’s the inspiration for this post.
 What goes into an LED light fitting?
 Why is understanding the characteristics of LED lighting so important in lighting design?

 All chips are not created equal.
 The very best light engines offer a better quality of light as well as superior reliability.
 Colour Rendering Index (CRI) is one measure of that quality.
 CRI is a measure of how accurately a given fitting renders colour.
 It’s not a perfect measure but fittings with 90+ CRI will provide a richer experience.
 The more accurate the colour rendering, typically the better the result.

 We can specify the LD1090 with four colour temperatures.
 Typically we’d specify the warmer 2700K or 3000K rather than 4000K or 5000K.
 We can also choose to drive the fitting harder or less which means higher or lower levels of light.
 Driving this fitting at 350mA means 7W of power and 496 lumens; driving it at 700mA means 14W and 901 lumens.
 That level of performance is considerably higher than can be achieved with retrofit LED lamps.